 Patan Durbar Square, Lalitpur, Nepal

 Patan Durbar Square is the main attraction of the Lalitpur district.
-Enlisted in the UNESCO world heritage site, this courtyard has earned a distinct place for works in the field of arts and architecture that reflect on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th, and 18th century.
-The square offers myriad opportunities for visitors willing to study and research artistic and architectural masterpieces, history and culture of Lalitpur.
+Enlisted in the UNESCO world heritage site, this courtyard has earned a distinct place for works in the field of arts and architecture that reflect on each temple, monument, and palace building that were mostly built during the Malla period between the 16th, 17th, and 18th century.
+The square offers myriad opportunities for visitors willing to study and research the artistic and architectural masterpieces, history, and culture of Lalitpur.
 Foreign visitors are required to buy tickets to enter the Durbar Square.